AshnaXhaikh/learn_fastapi_concepts/README.md

+# 🚀 FastAPI Learning Plan and Notes

+This repository documents my learning path into **FastAPI**, with examples, explanations, and notes.

+---

+## ✅ 1️⃣ What is FastAPI?

+FastAPI is a high-performance Python web framework for building APIs quickly, with:
+- Type-hint-based validation
+- Automatic Swagger documentation
+- Async and sync support

+---
 # 🚀 FastAPI Basics Walkthrough

 This repo is a step-by-step guide to learning **FastAPI fundamentals**, one concept at a time.